-We conducted a large-scale visual memory experiment using online participants (877 workers) from the crowdsourcing tool Amazon Mechanical Turk (AMT), following the protocol of Isola et al. (2011a).
-The "game" was structured as up to thirty levels of 120 photos each.
-Each level lasted 4.8 minutes and participants could take brief breaks between them.
-Although labeled "levels" to give a sense of progress to the participant, the levels did not differ from each other in difficulty or stimulus type.
+Face memory game.
+We conducted a large-scale visual memory experiment using online participants (877 workers) on AMT, following the protocol of Isola, Xiao, et al. (2011).
+Participants consented to their participation in the study, following the protocol approved by the Institutional Review Board (IRB) at the Massachusetts Institute of Technology.
+The game was structured as up to 30 levels of 120 photos each.
+Each level lasted 4.8 min, and participants could take brief breaks between them, as well as quit the game at any time.
+Although labeled levels to give a sense of progress to the participant, the levels did not differ from each other in difficulty or stimulus type.
 Participants could end the game at any time, and their data were used up to that point.
-Participants could also restart the game until the completion of the thirty levels.
+Participants could also restart the game until the completion of the 30 levels.
 With each restart, participants saw only new stimuli.